hchtr/atay/README.md

-# Atay Rendering Layer

-The name **Atay** (أتاي, pronounced "ah-tay") is the Moroccan Arabic word for "tea", which perfectly fits the project's minimalist and refreshing approach.
+The name **Atay** (أتاي, pronounced "ah-tay") is the Moroccan Arabic word for "tea", which perfectly fits the game's refreshing approach.

 ## Getting Started